Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

  **If not configured in the wupblocker.conf file, the default value is 60 (sec).**

  The wupblocker.conf file is a plain text file that should be in the installation directory.
- You have to write in the FISRT LINE of the config file.
+ You have to write in the first two lines of the config file.

- Accepted value (integer, sec): 30-600
+ First line: check/disable interval in seconds, 0 will stop service.
+Accepted values: 30 - 600
- If value is 0, the service stops itself.
+ Second line: enable logging.
+Accepted values: y / n

  **Service and helper utility written in VB.NET (v4.5)**